LSSTDESC/meeting-registration-form/doc/READMEmaintainers.md

 5. __Config variables__
    Go to "Settings" in upper menu bar.
-Scroll down if necessary an click on "Reveal Config Vars".
+Scroll down if necessary and click on "Reveal Config Vars".
 Make a note of the value of DATABASE_URL; you'll need it later.
 Also create a variable called SECRET_KEY.
 The value should be some random string of numbers, letters and other URL-friendly characters like underscore (_).
 Make a note of